Kelowna Snowshoeing Guide: Where to Go & What to Know

 Important Safety Tips for Snowshoeing

-One of my favourite things about snowshoeing is how easy it is to dive in—no expensive passes, fancy gear, or years of experience needed!
+One of my favourite things about snowshoeing is how easy it is to dive in.
+No expensive passes, fancy gear, or years of experience needed!
 It’s such a fun and accessible way to enjoy Kelowna in the winter.

 That said, a little preparation goes a long way.
 Picking the right trail, dressing for the weather, bringing the ten essentials, and knowing what to expect makes all the difference in having a safe and enjoyable adventure.